White Wine for Cooking

 But what's a cook without leftover Sauvignon Blanc to do?
 Is there a more convenient option than opening a fresh bottle?
 To find out, we ran the same cooking tests with sherry and vermouth, wines fortified with alcohol to increase their shelf life.
-Sherry was too distinct and didn't fare well in these tests, but vermouth was surprisingly good.
+Sherry was too distinct and didn't fare well in these tests, but vermouth performed well.
 In fact, its clean, bright flavor bested all but one of the drinking wines.
-And at $5 a bottle (for Gallo, our top-rated brand of vermouth), you can't argue with the price.
+And most bottles cost between $7 and $15, roughly what we spend on white wine for cooking.

 MORE THAN MARTINISDry Vermouth A pleasing sweet/tart balance made this fortified wine a close second.
-And, after being opened, it can sit on the shelf for months.
+And, after being opened, it can be stored in the refrigerator for months.